nigel-maher/pantone-formula-guide-coated-scraper/README.md

 situations.

-If you are offline and your design application does not include the most recent colours from this swatchbook, you can use this script to scrape them.
+If you are offline and your design application does not include the most recent colours from this swatchbook, you can use this script to scrape them for personal use.

 Tested on the 2019 Pantone Color Finder.